lewagon/data-engineering-setup/_partials/gcp_cli_setup.md

 You can accept all the default options by hitting enter.

-❗ At a certain point (the 4th option normally), the installer will ask to download and install python3.
+❗ At a certain point (usually the 4th option), the installer will ask to download and install python3.
 You can say **no**.

 Once the installer is finished, test the install by running: